Amin-MAG/My-Notes/Databases.md

 # Database Management Systems

-Some Esstential features of a DBMS System:
+Some essential features of a DBMS System:

 - Concurrency: It makes sure that these concurrent interactions succeed without corrupting or loosing any data.
 - Consistancy: It ensures the data remains consistent and valid throughout the database.